ohm-softa/ohm-softa.github.io/13ln-fp2.md

       7   z
 ```

-To complete the top most operation, you need decend all the way down the fold.
+To complete the top most operation, you need descend all the way down the fold.

 Again, does that look familar?
 If we define `z` as a list and `op` as the list construction, we end up with `append`: